feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1"
 #>
 #> [[1]]$response
-#> [1] "If you were Algerian, you might enjoy singing \"Ya Rayah\" by Dahmane El Harrachi while running under the rain, and if you were a flower, you might simply bask in the rainfall, expressing joy through gentle movements."
+#> [1] "If you were Algerian, you might enjoy singing \"Ya Rayah\" while running in the rain, and if you were a flower, perhaps \"Fleur de Lys\" would suit your blooming spirit."
 #>
 #>
 #> [[2]]
 #> [[2]]$agent_id
-#> [1] "13abd06e-e3ce-4adf-8f82-2fa4729e629a"
+#> [1] "41fd5742-255e-4050-a3e5-87c7e8570edf"
 #>
 #> [[2]]$agent_name
 #> [1] "openai_4_1_nano_agent"